Ending physical disability: Human augmentation could end physical disability in humans

 Furthermore, the use of human augmentation may lead to the creation of immense amounts of healthcare data.
 For example, devices implanted into a person’s brain could collect physiological data that could one day be used to change or enhance a person’s physical and mental attributes.
 Governments and regulators may need to create regulations and pass laws that stipulate to what extent these types of devices can augment a person’s physiology, who owns the data produced from these devices, and eliminate their use in specific environments, such as in competitive sports.
 Overall, innovations that can support people with disabilities may also contribute to advancements in transhumanism.

-The implications of applying novel technologies to end physical disabilities may include:
+Wider implications of ending physical disabilities may include:

-• A more inclusive workforce where people with disabilities will face fewer limitations in spite of their mental or physical disabilities.
+• A more inclusive workforce where people with disabilities will face fewer limitations in spite of their mental or physical disabilities, leading to a more diverse and enriched labor market.

-• Reduced national healthcare costs as people with disabilities can gain greater independence, no longer needing 24/7 support from caregivers.
+• Reduced national healthcare costs as people with disabilities can gain greater independence, no longer needing 24/7 support from caregivers, resulting in significant savings for both individuals and governments.

-• The greater maturation of tech to augment the human form, itself leading to the growing acceptance of a synthetic society.
+• The greater maturation of tech to augment the human form, itself leading to the growing acceptance of a synthetic society, fostering a new cultural understanding of what it means to be human.

 • What technologies have you seen (or are working on) that may prove beneficial to persons living with disabilities?